tomaszbartoszewski/tomaszbartoszewski.github.io/_posts/2020-02-23-move-data-between-gcp-postgresql.md

 -d db_destination
 {% endhighlight %}

-You can check output from both dumps when you remove psql part from the query, like we did at the beginning when we displayed output on a console.
+You can check output from both dumps when you remove a psql part from the query, like we did at the beginning when we displayed output on a console.

 I hope you found it useful, good luck on your data migration!